pgerbino/prompt_engineering_node/examples/01-code-analysis/README.md

 pnpm example 01
 ```

+This will:
+1. Load the sample code
+2. Generate a structured prompt for Copilot
+3. Provide instructions for using the prompt with Copilot

 ## Example Structure

 ```
 01-code-analysis/
 ├── inputs/           # Sample code to analyze
-│   └── sample.ts
+│   └── sample.ts    # Example code for analysis
-├── expected.md      # Expected output
 └── run.mjs         # Example runner
 ```

+## How to Use

+1. Run the example to get the analysis prompt
+2. Open the sample code in VS Code with GitHub Copilot enabled
+3. Copy the generated prompt
+4. Paste it into a new file or comment
+5. Let Copilot generate the analysis
+6. Review and refine the generated analysis

 ## What You'll Learn

-- How to structure prompts for code analysis
+- How to structure prompts for effective code analysis
 - Best practices for code review automation
 - Techniques for extracting meaningful insights from code
 - How to handle different types of code analysis tasks

 ## Customizing the Example

 You can modify the `inputs/sample.ts` file to analyze your own code.
-The agent will:
-1. Read and understand the code
+The prompt will help you:
-2. Generate a comprehensive analysis
+1. Get a comprehensive code review
-3. Provide actionable recommendations
+2. Identify potential issues
+3. Receive improvement suggestions
+4. Get documentation recommendations

 ## Expected Output

-The agent will generate a markdown report containing:
+Copilot will generate a markdown report containing:
 - Code structure overview
 - Key components and their relationships
 - Potential issues and improvements